April is Second Chance Month

 Every person has dignity and potential.
-But one in four American adults has a criminal record, which limits their access to education, jobs, housing, and other things they need to reach that potential.
+But approximately 1 in 3 American adults has a criminal record, which limits their access to education, jobs, housing, and other things they need to reach that potential.

 Since launching the first Second Chance Month® in 2017, Prison Fellowship® has spearheaded the nationwide effort to raise awareness about these barriers and unlock brighter futures for people with a criminal record.

 Together we can open the door for approximately 70 million Americans to live up to their potential after paying their debt to society!